darnjo/web-api-commander/README.md

     --limit <l>             The number of records to fetch, or -1 to fetch all.
     --outputFile <o>        Path to output file.
-    --readEntities          reads <entityName> from <serviceRoot> using
+    --readEntities          reads Entities from the given <uri> and
-                            <bearerToken> and saves results in
+                            <bearerToken> up to --limit results, and saves them in
                             <outputFile>.
+Pass -1 for all results.
-    --saveRawGetRequest     performs GET from <requestURI> using the given <bearerToken> and saves the output to <outputFile>.
+    --saveRawGetRequest     performs GET from <requestURI> using the given
+                            <bearerToken> and saves output to
+                            <outputFile>.
     --serviceRoot <s>       Service root URL on the host.
     --uri <u>               URI for raw request.
     --useEdmEnabledClient   present if an EdmEnabledClient should be used.
     --validateMetadata      validates previously-fetched metadata in the
                             <inputFile> path.
 ```

 ## Usage